PreibischLab/STIM/README.md

 ## Java Code Examples

-There some example classes in the Java package that can help you getting started with STIM.
+There some example classes in the Java package that can help you getting started with programming in STIM.